United Nations Association – UK: Key events

 UN Forum was a major UNA-UK event held on 12 June 2010 in London, based around the theme: 'A more effective UN for a more secure and just world.
 Over 1,400 people participated in the event, at which H.E.
-Helen Clark, head of the UN Development Programme; H.E.
+Helen Clark, head of the UN Development Program; H.E.
 Mary Robinson, former UN High Commissioner for Human Rights; and Dr Hans Blix, former Director-General of the International Atomic Energy Agency delivered keynote speeches.
-A host of panel discussions took place, as well as films & workshops on peace, development & human rights.